Guide for Authors

 5. Click "Author Log in", this takes you to the "Author Main Menu".

-2. It has not been submitted for publication/is not under consideration for publication at another Journal.
+2. It has neither been published, nor is it not under consideration for publication at another journal.

-3. All authors are aware of the order of authorship.
-The submitting author shall be solely responsible in case disputes arise.
+3. All authors are aware of the authorship order.
+The corresponding author shall be responsible in case of dispute.

 4. Once published, copyright of manuscript shall stand transferred to the Journal.

 5. 'Conflict of interest' if any, must be explicitly stated at the end of the manuscript.

 Type the manuscript using 'Times New Roman' font, size 12 in double space throughout.
 Please arrange the manuscript as follows: Title page, Abstract, Introduction, Methods, Results, Discussion, and References.
 Number all pages consecutively, beginning with the title page.
 All figures and Tables must be referred to in the manuscript.
 Consult a recent issue of the Journal for details.
 Only the Title page should bear the names and addresses of the author(s).
 Editorials, perspective and review articles are generally by invitation.
 However if you are interested in writing a review/perspective, you can send an email to the editor with the topic and a short summary of contents to be included.
 The editor will convey her decision in 7-10 days' time.